xian18/software-project/README.md

 ### epic

 > When fetching data from API, define a getData action that handle the request process in epics.
 Also define a getDataFulfilled action that send by epic handler.
 The getDataFulfilled action is handled by the component's reducer.

+> Obout the directory structure of epics.
+We just define only one epic function which looks like `(action$, state$, {...})=>{return of(...);}` for an action.
+So, under one topic, such as under the chat topic, we will have multi actions to deal with in multi epics.
+So, just write each epic function in its seperate file and combine them in the directory index.

+> `margeMap` is defined in pipe.
+The function in mergeMap function automatically get the actual action(which contains its type and data with).
+Do something with these data passed in, and return a sequence of actions with `of(...)`